Quick Start

 vow check file.py --trust-score-only

-# Verbose output with explanations
+# Verbose output with performance details

 vow check file.py --verbose